r-delorimier-datascience/Getting-and-Cleaning-Data-Week-4-Assignment/README.md

 ---
 title: "Course Project For Coursera Class, Getting and Cleaning Data  "
 author: "Robert de Lorimier"
-date: "02/07/2021"
+date: "02/09/2021"
 ---

 # Overview

 The data has been unified for a "tidy" data set, and contains the standard deviation and means values for the accelerometer feature measurements, aggregated by subject and activity.
 The original data was collect for "Human Activity Recognition Using Smartphones Dataset", collected by www.srmartlab.ws.
-A copy of the data used is found in folder sample_data.
+A copy of the data used is found in folder, sample_data.
 See "Original Description" below for more details, extracted from "sample_data/getdata_projectfiles_UCI_HAR_Dataset/UCI HAR Dataset/README.txt"

 ## References

 - Source Data Set: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+- Sample Data Set: Unzipped copy of above url at ./sample_data
 - Explanation of Data: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphone

 # Data Creation and Replication

-Below is a description of how to run the script that will create the data set, and also a description of the logical steps used to
+Below is a description of how to run the script that will create the data set, and also a description of the logical steps used to create the tidy set.

 ## Data Creation Steps